-- Just because you find learning exciting doesn't mean everyone does.
+Just because you find learning exciting doesn't mean everyone does.
 If you want your students to be excited by your instructing, smile, be positive and above all instruct with enthusiasm.
 The more interested the students are in what you are saying and doing the more attention they will pay and the better they will remember it.
 Motivation is about creating the right environment.
 Things that are motivators are challenge, improving themselves, getting pleasure, taking pride.
-Things that will demotivate students are losing face, fear of failure boredom, too much mental effort, level too hard, lack of self-confidence, behavioural problems and lack of communication skills on the part of the leader. - Understanding and fulfilling your students' needs is the key to motivation.
-The two most important needs of young people are to have fun incl. excitement and stimulation and including to feel worthy and successful. competent Individuals deprived of esteem worth and status often become maladjusted.
+Things that will demotivate students are losing face, fear of failure boredom, too much mental effort, level too hard, lack of self-confidence, behavioural problems and lack of communication skills on the part of the leader.